citizensense/AirKit_Logbook/toolkit.md

 #### Dustbox 2.0 enclosure
 In order to build the Dustbox 2.0 you will need to print the 3D enclosure and PCB.
 The Dustbox 2.0 enclosure is designed to be water- and weather-proof to ensure that all electronic parts are protected.
 At the same time, the enclosure allows air to flow through to the sensor.

-There are two Dustbox 2.0 shapes **pollen** and **diesel char**.
+There are two Dustbox 2.0 shapes: **pollen** and **diesel char**.
 The diesel char design can be printed from [these designs](https://github.com/citizensense/AirKit_Logbook/tree/main/dustbox_2_0_stl_files/diesel_char).
 There is a hole in the bottom of the enclosure where a bolt can be inserted and connected to a shelf ([M8 x 38mm Stainless Steel Square Head Bolt](https://www.tradesignz.com/square-head-m8-x-ss-bolts-nuts-washers.html)).
 If you plan to use this design without a bolt, you need to print a [rubber bung](https://github.com/citizensense/AirKit_Logbook/blob/main/dustbox_2_0_stl_files/diesel_char/diesel_char_bung.stl) so that water cannot enter the bottom of the sensor.
 The [pollen design](https://github.com/citizensense/AirKit_Logbook/tree/main/dustbox_2_0_stl_files/pollen) does not have a hole in the bottom so does not require the rubber stopper to be printed.

 The prototypes we have built are produced by [Materialise](https://www.materialise.com/en) and printed in the Multi Jet Fusion PA 12 material.
-All you need to do is download the files at this link and send them to your preferred manufacturer.
+All you need to do is download the [STL files](https://github.com/citizensense/AirKit_Logbook/tree/main/dustbox_2_0_stl_files) and send them to your preferred manufacturer.
 Printing the enclosure costs around €200 each.
 You can easily print the [STL files](https://github.com/citizensense/AirKit_Logbook/tree/main/dustbox_2_0_stl_files) yourself if you have access to a 3D printer.
 You should print with materials that offer some weather-proofing and UV resistance.

-It is possible to create your own cheaper alternative so long as it is waterproof and protects the electronics.
-This could be a small box with holes drilled out for the power cable and sensor air inlet.
+It is possible to create your own housing as cheaper alternative.
+For instance, the housing could be a small box with holes drilled out for the power cable and sensor air inlet.
+Be sure that the housing is waterproof and protects the electronics.

 #### Dustbox 2.0 PCB